StarterInc/StackGen/src/docs/content/docs/faq.md

 ### Can I run my StackGen Services in the Cloud?

-In the near future, there will be a StackGen Cloud offering.
+Yes!
+StackGen is a Cloud offering.

-## apiCloud.co
+## apiCloud.co | apps.stackgen.io

 ### Can I run my StackGen Services on my own Computers?